AlessandroPhdNuclearAstrophysics/diff-numerics/README.md

 ## TODO / Ideas

+- Add option to ignore columns that are zero in both files for each line.
-- Realign lines whose number are different in the two files but are otherwise similar.
+- Realign lines whose numbers are different in the two files but are otherwise similar.
 - Add unit tests and CI integration.
 - Support for config files.
 - Output to HTML/Markdown.